mislam77/Foodies-Unite-CodePath-WEB103-Prework/README.md

 Submitted by: **Md Wasiul Islam**

-About this web app: **👉🏿 Foodies Unite is a dynamic CRUD (Create, Read, Update, Delete) application designed for managing and showcasing your favorite food content creators.
+About this web app: **Foodies Unite is a dynamic CRUD (Create, Read, Update, Delete) application designed for managing and showcasing your favorite food content creators.
 With a user-friendly interface, this app allows you to effortlessly add new creators, view their profiles, edit details, and remove entries.
 Each creator's card features a background image, name, description, and a link to their channel, making it easy to explore and connect with food enthusiasts.
 The app is built using Vite.js with React for a seamless and responsive user experience, and PicoCSS for elegant styling.
 Enjoy discovering and managing food creators in a beautifully organized grid layout!**

-Time spent: **👉🏿 8-10** hours
+Time spent: **8-10** hours

 ## Required Features